Mekatilili Wa Menza

-Mnyazi wa Menza, also known as Mekatilili Wa Menza or Mekatilili (1860s-1924) was a Kenyan independence activist who led the Giriama people against the colonial administration of Kenya between 1912 and 1915.
+Mnyazi wa Menza, also known as Mekatilili Wa Menza or Mekatilili (1860s-1924), was a Kenyan independence activist who led the Giriama people against the colonial administration of Kenya between 1912 and 1915.

 Early life

-Mekatilili was born in the 1860s at Mutsara wa Tsatsu in Bamba, Kilifi county.
+Mekatilili was born in the 1860s at Mutsara wa Tsatsu in Bamba, in present-day Kilifi County.
 She was an only daughter in a family of five children.
 One of her brothers, Mwarandu, was kidnapped by Arab slave traders and was never seen again.
 At some point in her life, Mekatilili became married to Dyeka at Lango Baya.